tytydraco/yessleep/out/I_had_a_house_that_eats_the_dead_It_wasnt_the_only_one.md

 Just as she’d said, I hoped we’d never see each other again.

-And then one day when I was picking Derek up at school, I noticed a cubby next to his with no name on it.
+And then one day when I was dropping Derek off at school, I noticed a cubby next to his with no name on it.
 But inside there was clearly a backpack and an extra pair of clothes.
 The school asked parents to write names on the tags, so trying not to draw suspicion I dug through the bag, looking for any name, any trace of the child that owned them.

 I didn’t find a word.